 can my premium become less expensive with remote workers?

-In short, no. It is not necessarily less expensive to insure a remote worker.
-There is a rating code for remote workers, even hybrid ones, used to determine your premium.
-However, the rate is almost the same as an in-office employee.
+It is not necessarily less expensive to insure a remote worker.
+There is a rating code used to determine your premium for remote and hybrid workers, and this rate typically runs the same for an in-office employee.